KEITH KOPP

 English and Welsh Language

 Logline: When an agoraphobic translator reunites with her deceased brother's best friend, secrets and passions are revealed.
-Translations will be have a theatrical release in June 2023.
+Translations will be had a UK theatrical release in 20 cinemas.
+Translations won 3 awards at this years Riverside International Film Festvial (Best Actress, Best Screenplay, Audience Choice Award).

 Gage